-Program Action Targeting Metric New Opportunities in High Resource e Areas Program 1: Adequate Sites for RHNA and Monitoring of No Net Loss Rezone properties as outlined in Appendix E to provide adequate sites to accommodate the RHNA shortfall zoned to allow housing units at the low- income affordability levels.
+Program Action Targeting Metric New Opportunities in High Resourc e Areas Program 1: Adequate Sites for RHNA and Monitoring of No Net Loss Rezone properties as outlined in Appendix E to provide adequate sites to accommodate the RHNA shortfall zoned to allow housing units at the low- income affordability levels.
 Citywide Increase new housing opportunities in higher resource areas by 2,000 units Amend the Zoning Code to provide by-right approval of housing proposed on sites previously identified in the 5th cycle Housing Element to accommodate lower income RHNA units and are being reused for this 6 th cycle update, if the project includes 20 percent of the units as lower income in the 6th cycle.
 Citywide by 2031 Program 4: Accessory Dwelling Units Continue to facilitate ADU construction and legalization.
 Citywide Construct 22 ADUs or JADUs annually Legalize 8 ADUs or JADUs annually Program 15: Housing Opportunity Zones Adopt the HOZ to incentivize affordable housing beyond the requirements of the City's Affordable Housing Ordinance TWC and NCMU GP designations Adopt HOZ by end of 2023 Foster the development of at least 200 affordable housing units in the HOZ Program 16: Affordable Housing Development Facilitate the development of 2,600 affordable units over eight years.
-Citywide Facilitate 2,600 units by 2031 Program 20: Specific Plans Facilitate residential or mixed-use development on identified sites.
+Citywide Facilitate 2,600 units by 2031 in neighborhoods throughout the City Program 20: Specific Plans Facilitate residential or mixed-use development on identified sites.
 Metro Specific Plan and Gateway-Main Street Specific Plan areas Adopt Metro Specific Plan by early 2023 and Gateway Main Street by 2024

-Program Action Targeting Metric Foster the development of1,400 affordable housing units in the Metro Specific Plan area Program 24: Missing Middle Housing Facilitate smaller-scale multi-unit and workforce housing in lower density residential neighborhoods High resource neighborhoods 40 units Fair Housing Enforcement, Outreac Program 7: Tenant Assistance and Fair Housing Services Support persons through Project Sentinel's outreach and informational workshops, phone call assistance, fair housing, and other support.
+Program Action Targeting Metric Foster the development of1,400 affordable housing units in the Metro Specific Plan area Program 24: Missing Middle Housing Facilitate smaller-scale multi-unit and workforce housing in lower density residential neighborhoods High resource neighborhoods 40 units Fair Housing Enforcement, Outreach Program 7: Tenant Assistance and Fair Housing Services Support persons through Project Sentinel's outreach and informational workshops, phone call assistance, fair housing, and other support.
 Citywide Support 320 persons annually Program 8: Fair Housing Enforcement, Outreach, and Education Continue to outreach to residents regarding fair housing rights.
-Citywide Update website by 2023 Anti-Displacement and Tenant Prot Program 2: Replacement Housing Adopt City regulations to address the replacement requirements including the first right-of-refusal and relocation assistance for displaced tenants.
-Citywide No net loss of existing affordable housing Program 5: Neighborhood Preservation and Code Enforcement and Code to income-qualified households when displaced by Rehouse displaced residents as needed Program 7: Tenant Assistance and Fair Housing Services Assist residents, landlords, and housing professionals over the next eight years with rental assistance.
-Citywide Assist 300 Milpitas residents by 2031 Program 9: Anti-Displacement Supplement the California Tenant Protection Act of 2019 by evaluating and enacting certain anti- displacement measures.
-North Park Victoria - Kennedy Drive South Park Victoria - Yosemite Drive Tract 5045.04 (where it has the highest concentration of rental housing in the City) Provide rent relief and mortgage protection funds to at least 250 households by 2031.
-Collect data from tenant survey by end of 2025
+Citywide Update website by 2023 Anti-Displacement and Tenant Prote ections Program 2: Replacement Housing Adopt City regulations to address the replacement Citywide No net loss of requirements including the first right-of-refusal and relocation assistance for displaced tenants. existing affordable housing Program 5: Neighborhood Continue to offer replacement/relocation assistance Citywide Rehouse displaced Preservation and Code to income-qualified households when displaced by residents as Enforcement code enforcement activities. needed Program 7: Tenant Assistance and Fair Housing Services Assist residents, landlords, and housing professionals over the next eight years with rental assistance.
+Citywide Assist 300 Milpitas residents by 2031 Program 9: Anti-Displacement Supplement the California Tenant Protection Act of North Park Victoria - Provide rent relief 2019 by evaluating and enacting certain anti- Kennedy Drive and mortgage displacement measures.
+South Park Victoria - protection funds to Yosemite Drive at least 250 Tract 5045.04 (where it households by has the highest 2031. concentration of rental housing in the City) Collect data from tenant survey by end of 2025